CIDO-ontology/anti-coronavirus-drugs/README.md

 - The sheet for antibody includes name, antigen, in vitro or in vivo, type(monoclonal, or polyclonal), targeted vrius and PMIDs.

 ## Analysis results
+- Our systematic literature collection and annotation identified 106 chemical drugs and 31 antibodies effective against the infection of at least one human coronavirus (including SARS-CoV, SAR-CoV-2, and MERS-CoV) in vitro or in vivo in an experimental or clinical setting.
+A total of 168 drug protein targets were identified, and 128 biological processes involving the drug targets were significantly enriched based on a Gene Ontology (GO) enrichment analysis.
 - These 152 anti-coronavirus drugs include 106 active drug compounds that can be mapped to at least one of the three ontologies: ChEBI, DrON, and NDF-RT, 15 drugs that do not have any record in these ontologies, and 31 biological drugs (which are all monoclonal or polyclonal antibodies) specifically targeting on coronavirus proteins (e.g., S protein).
 - Our study found that 32 drugs inhibiting viral entry to host cells, 50 drugs that inhibit viral replications inside host cells, and 10 drugs modulating host immune responses to coronavirus infection.